pranshurastogi/Hyperledger_Fabric_College/README.md

  Now we need some project theme to implement all these functions, so I have decided college theme as most of us can relate to that and also it is quite vast and most of our things can be done.
 Initially, I have just created two function to create `Student and Teacher`.
 You can always modify this to add more functions and complexity.

+## ProblemAndSolution ->
+Please add your problems in Problem.md and try to add Solution in Solution.md These both files are present in ProblemAndSolution folder

 ## Rules ->
 ```